luferrer/ConfidenceIntervals/README.md

 This document is a first attempt to provide easy-to-use code for obtaining some indication of the robustness of the conclusions obtained from empirical studies in machine learning.
 We welcome all contributions and suggestions for additions and corrections.

 ## References
-* **Bootstrapping in general**: B. Efron and R. Tibshirani.
+* **Bootstrapping in general**:
+   * B. Efron and R. Tibshirani.
 An Introduction to the Bootstrap.
 Monographs on statistics and applied probability, 1993
+   * A. C. Davison and D. V. Hinkley.
+Bootstrap methods and their application.
+Cambridge University Press, 1997.

 * **Bootstrapping for performance comparison**: Keller, Bengio, Wong, “Benchmarking Non-Parametric Statistical Tests”, in Proc. of Neural Information Processing Systems, 2005
 * **Bootstrapping with non iid samples**: Poh and Bengio, “Estimating the Confidence Interval of Expected Performance Curve in Biometric Authentication Using Joint Bootstrap”, in Proc. of ICASSP, 2007
 * **About system evaluation in general**: S. Raschka, “Model Evaluation, Model Selection, and Algorithm Selection in Machine Learning”, arXiv preprint arXiv:1811.12808, 2018